parasnaren/Automated-Remote-Proccessing-Scanning-and-OCR-module/README.md

 ### myapp

 Django web application.
 Set up computer as server and run the mobile application as client.

+Run the below command in the cloned repository.
+command: *python manage.py runserver*

 # Libraries and Dependencies